toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

       width: 2rem;
     }

-I've set the toggle button to 'display: none' by default; we can then add a media that displays our icon when we're viewing the website on a mobile phone:
+I've set the toggle button to 'display: none' by default; we can then add a media query that displays our icon when we're viewing the website on a mobile phone:

     @media screen and (max-width: 767px) {
       ...